 About the Smale Laboratory

-The suprachiasmatic nucleus, site of the primary circadian clock in mammals, of a diurnal unstriped Nile grass rat, Arvicanthis Niloticus
+The mammalian circadian clock, the suprachiasmatic nucleus, of a diurnal unstriped Nile grass rat.